Rlx 1.2.0

 The Breakout Module Settings menu provides control over the configuration of the Breakout Module clock, reset, and gate outputs:

-• Clock Settings: Defines the clock output resolution of the Breakout Module from 1 bar to 32nd division.
+• Clock Settings: Defines the clock output resolution of the Breakout Module from 1 bar to 96th division (24PPQN).

 • Reset Settings: Configures the behavior of the Reset Output.
-It can be set to RUN to remain high while Reliq is playing or to RESET to send a reset signal at the start of playback.
+It can be set to RESET to send a reset signal at the start of playback, to RUN to remain high while Reliq is playing, or to TRIGGER ON STOP to send a reset signal when the sequencer is stopped.
+NEW

 • Gate Settings: Sets the voltage range of the gate outputs.
 The range can be configured between 0-5V or 0-10V.